sammcj/recommendarr/README.md

 ## [🎮 Join our Discord Community!](https://discord.gg/uHy3KFbgPR)

-> **⚠️ IMPORTANT**: When accessing this application from outside your network, you must open port 3030 on your router/firewall.
+> **⚠️ IMPORTANT**: When accessing this application from outside your network, you must open the frontend port on your router/firewall (default: 3030).

-> **⚠️ PORT REQUIREMENT**: The application currently requires mapping exactly to ports 3030 (frontend) and 3050 (API).
-These port mappings cannot be changed without breaking functionality.
-You must map 3030:3030 and 3050:3050 in your Docker configuration.
+> **⚠️ PORT CONFIGURATION**: The application uses ports 3030 (frontend) and 3050 (API) by default, but these can be configured using environment variables `FRONTEND_PORT` and `BACKEND_PORT` in Docker or when running directly.

 ## 🌟 Features